Report on Government Services 2021

 For the Child protection services section, there are no significant changes to the data as a result of COVID-19.

-This chapter reports on the performance of governments in providing child protection, out-of-home care, family support services and intensive family support services.
+This section reports on the performance of governments in providing child protection, out-of-home care, family support services and intensive family support services.

 - Key Facts